lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/lennardjones.rst

 ..  container:: justify

-    *Explanations:* The columns of the Atoms section correspond (from left to right) to the atom indexes (from 1 to the total number of atoms, 1150), the atom types (1 or 2 here), the atoms positions :math:`x`, :math:`y`, :math:`z` and the
+    The columns of the Atoms section
+    correspond (from left to right) to the atom indexes (from 1 to the total number of atoms, 1150), the atom types (1 or 2 here), the atoms positions :math:`x`, :math:`y`, :math:`z` and the